 There’s also a new GIF animation feature that is an upgrade for Smart Select.
 You can draw a square marquee around a video and record a short GIF and then later edit it.
 This is exciting for people who want to send goofy things to their friends.
 The next brand new feature is the translate button which allows you to hover over a word and it will pop up with the translation and audio from Google.
 This works very fast, but I’d like to see an ability to be able to do more than one word at a time.

 There are several other software features that make the Note7 a perfected Android and Samsung phone.
 Samsung completely redid their TouchWiz custom ROM and it looks fantastic.
-The new pull-down shade, menus, and the overall look is gorgeous and compliments the curved display and AMOLED screen.
+The new pull-down shade, menus, and overall look is gorgeous and compliments the curved display and AMOLED screen.
 I personally don’t like any manufacturer home launchers, but those who hated TouchWiz should take another look.
-Second, the phone features several new settings such as a blue light filter if your eyes hurt you when looking at the phone for too long, better Wifi calling, fingerprint scanner (it’s more accurate), more accurate smart screen features such as swiping for a screenshot, smart stay, and quick view.
+Second, the phone features several new settings such as a blue light filter if your eyes hurt you when looking at the phone for too long, better Wifi calling, a fingerprint scanner (it’s more accurate), and more accurate smart screen features such as swiping for a screenshot, smart stay, and quick view.
 The new gaming suite is awesome and I love it so much.

 Gaming Taken Seriously